 We are currently evaluating our commercialization strategy in the United States and other territories.
 We are focusing our initial commercial efforts on the United States market, which we believe represents the largest market opportunity for our sulopenem program.
 We currently do not have a sales, marketing or distribution infrastructure and we have no experience in the sales, marketing or distribution of pharmaceutical products.
 To achieve commercial success for any approved product, we must either build our marketing, sales, distribution, managerial and other non-technical capabilities, or make arrangements to outsource those functions to third parties.
 If oral sulopenem and sulopenem receive regulatory approval, we intend to build a commercial organization and recruit a targeted sales force with technical expertise, an internal marketing and health resource group, as well as a managed markets group focused on reimbursement activities with third-party payors and a specialty distribution team to ensure pharmacy-level stocking and, where we choose not to commercialize directly ourselves, we will seek to commercialize oral sulopenem and sulopenem through collaboration arrangements.
-The development of sales, marketing and distribution capabilities will require substantial resources, will be time-consuming and could delay any product launch.
+The development of sales, marketing and distribution capabilities will resources, will be time-consuming and could delay any product launch.
 If the commercial launch of a product candidate for which we recruit a sales force and establish marketing and distribution capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization costs.
-This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.
-In addition, we may not be able to hire a sales force in the United States that is sufficient in size or has adequate expertise in the medical markets that we intend to target.
-If we are unable to establish a sales force and marketing and distribution capabilities, our operating results may be adv
+This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing and distribution capabilities, our operating results may be adversely affected.
+Any failure or delay in the development of our internal sales, marketing and distribution capabilities, our operating results may be adversely affected.
+Any failure or delay in the development of our internal sales, marketing and distribution capabi